-If you’ve read about my pumpkin spice muffins, you’ll know I’m all about gluten-free and healthy recipes that taste like their non-healthy versions.
-I won’t skimp on flavor just to get in some health points; I want to enjoy what I’m eating.
-So, I decided to expand my healthy muffin recipes and create gluten-free zucchini bread, too—full of magical nutrition, of course.
+If you've read about my pumpkin spice muffins, you'll know I'm all about gluten-free and healthy recipes that taste like their non-healthy versions.
+I won't skimp on flavor just to get in some health points; I want to enjoy what I'm eating.
+So, I decided to expand my healthy muffin recipes and create gluten-free zucchini bread, too---full of magical nutrition, of course.
 Bust mostly, I want flavor.
 I want YUM.
-These gluten-free zucchini muffins are no exception to my rule.
-They’re nearly a perfect breakfast food for us and we love them.
+This gluten-free zucchini bread (or muffins if you prefer) are no exception to my rule.
+They're nearly a perfect breakfast food for us and we love them.

 Zucchini offers incredible health benefits such as vitamins B6, C, and K; folate, fiber, and lots of other vitamins and minerals.
 Still, I confess I never considered gluten-free zucchini muffins a viable breakfast option.
 I wrongly assumed I wouldn't want a vegetable all mixed up in my morning; I saved them for my dinner plate.
 (I love being wrong sometimes!)

 I had to experiment a bit with gluten-free flours because I was tested as having "borderline" celiac disease, and I know I'm sensitive to gluten.
 I want to give my body every fighting chance it has to be as healthy as possible.
 As a result, I follow a gluten-free diet and take special care to find healthy recipes items that are specifically labeled gluten-free.
 People with celiac disease should absolutely and always use gluten-free flours, such as garbanzo/chickpea flour, almond flour, coconut flour, and many of the other alternatives out there (afflinks).
 And that said, presuming you don't have celiac disease, you could certainly use standard wheat flour in this recipe if that's your preference.

 garbanzo flour I mentioned above would work well, as would a garbanzo/fava mixture.)